nyck33/plotly-dash-map-test/readme.md

 ### or
 ### http://localhost:8050/

-### 4. Please click-drag and/or zoom the map and click somewhere on the map area.
+### 4. Please click-drag and/or zoom the map to see the coordinates of the visible markers.

 # Sources: